 One of the feature added by this class over the standard PAHO class is the possibility to reconnect when disconnected while using only the loop() method.
 In order to achieve this, the connection is checked regularly.
 At the very beginning of the connection though, there is the possibility of a race condition when testing the connection state too soon after requesting it.
-This happens if the on_connect call-back is not called fast enough by the PAHO library and the main loop tests the connection state before that call-back has had the time to set the state to connected.
-As a consequence the automatic reconnection feature gets triggered while a connection is already under way, and the connection process gets jammed with the broker.
-That's why we need to leave a little lag before testing the connection.
-This is done with the function variable lag_test, which is assigned to this function (lag_end) at connection, and switched to a dummy lambda after the lag has passed.
+This happens if the on\connect call-back is not called fast enough by the PAHO library and the main loop tests the connection state before that call-back has had the time to set the state to connected.
+As a consequence the automatic reconnection feature gets triggered while a connection is already under way, and the connection.
+This is done with the broker.
+That's why we need to leave a little lag before testing the connection, and switched to a dummy lambda after the lag has passed.

-lag_reset()
+lag\reset()